tnmy44/gitlab-analytics/transform/snowflake-dbt/models/sources/workday/workday_source_descriptions.md

 {% docs cost_centers %}

 A custom report built in Workday.
 The data is extracted using Fivetran and loaded into Snowflake, with a sync frequency of 12 hours.
-The grain of the table is one row per dept_reference_id, which is the unique ID for the department.
+The grain of the table is one row per dept_workday_id.
 This table contains data regarding the department, as well as the cost center and division it belongs to.
 This table doesn't capture history.

 [This sheet](https://docs.google.com/spreadsheets/d/1-RvIjlca6b4T0XmKRdZToP2x5gLRQJ1RDj7H1vWYknc/edit) contains the links to the reports in Workday production (access restricted, Laura Janssen is the owner).